 dotAIRPORT, LLC is designed to be an airport industry stakeholder-group funded, owned & governed, public-benefit, non-profit effort to secure the domain extension ‘.airport’.
 All domain registrants will be authenticated by relevant national airport associations or authorities. ‘.airport’ domains will serve as trust label to airport visitors aiding the Internet user to more easily & intuitively identify genuine, authoritative, official airport websites; thus creating trust, safety and visibility: an intuitive link between airports and their guests.

-Imagine all airports would use the same syntax for their web addresses (URLs): Their name, city and/or their IATA code with the new domain suffix .airport!
+The aim is that all airports will use the same syntax for their web addresses (URLs): Their name, city and/or their IATA code with the new domain suffix .airport!

-The Internet user would be enabled to identify the "real" airport website among all the search results in Google.
-The search engines would receive a clear signal which one the original airport website is, as all registrants in the .airport namespace would be authenticated by airport organizations and only airports can register .airport domain names.
-In a few cases several airports share one metropolitan IATA code, and/or the city name:
+The Internet user would be enabled to easily identify authentic, "real" airport website among other results in search engines like Google.
+Search engines would receive a clear signal about the authenticity of a website, as all registrants in the .airport namespace would be authenticated by airport organizations and only official airports authorities are eligible to register .airport domain names.
+In a few cases several airports share one city name (and usually one metropolitan IATA code):

-In many cases these airports are already collaborating; and have a joined website (e.g. berlin-airport.de or parisaeroport.fr).
-In other cases they might easily find an arrangement for a shared splash page.
+In many cases these airports are already collaborating; and have a joined website (e.g. berlin-airport.de for BER or parisaeroport.fr for PAR).
+In the other cases there will be shared splash page for city.airport by dotAIRPORT, LLC.
 In the few cases the airport organizations of one city won't agree to a solution the .airport registry will (free of charge of course) set up a neutral website which offers the Internet user links to the offcial web presence of the involved airports.
 Obviously without the explicit agreement of the other affected parties Luton would not be eligible to register london.airport.
 The .airport namespace will be managed - to make sure the needs of the airports but especially the travelers are met.